InHouse-Banana/DataScientistChallenge/README.md

 	Dataset and feature improvements:

-	- The categories with small number of records, could be merged into one, e.g. unknown and others
+	- The categories with small number of records, could be merged into one, e.g. `education = unknown; education = others; marriage = others`, respectively.

 	In terms of model training and evaluation: